jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/what_is_it.rst

 The first da Vinci system was developed in the late 1990s and approved by the FDA for clinical use at the turn of the century.
 The da Vinci is designed for RAMIS (robotically assisted minimally invasive surgery).
-The main advantages of a teleoperated laparoscopic surgery over a classic minimally invasive surgery are:
+The main advantages of a teleoperated (robotically assisted) laparoscopic surgery over a manual minimally invasive surgery are:

 * Extra dexterity at the end of the instrument (Intuitive's `EndoWrist
   <https://www.davincisurgerycommunity.com/instrumentation>`_).
 * Depth perception.
 Instead of looking at a wall mounted monitor, the operator is seated at a console which can provide a stereo display.
 * Motion scaling.
-Since the patient's side manipulators are mechanically decoupled from the motion of the operator's hand, it is possible to scale down the motion.
-This allows slower and more precise motions.
+Since the patient's side manipulators are mechanically decoupled from the operator's hand, it is possible to scale down the motion.
+This allows operators to perform finner tasks.
 * Hand-eye registration.
 The system can determine the pose and orientation of the patient's side manipulators with respect to the endoscopic camera.
-This transformation can then be applied to the motion of the operator with respect to their view to maintain a natural (intuitive) orientation.
+Using this information, it is possible to compute the change of orientation (in 3D) to be applied to the surgeon's moves so the directions remain natural.
+If the surgeon's move to the left, the instrument will move to the left in the stereo display independently of the camera pose.
-* The operator is seated during most of the surgery instead of standing above the patient.
+* The operator is seated at an ergonomic console during most of the surgery instead of standing above the patient holding instruments and looking at a monitor.

 The kit
 =======